(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-My husband and I have shared exhausted + frustrated conversations and taken half hour turns despite the fact that he needs to get up at 7 and we (the baby and I) don’t. ( I am VERY blessed with my baby’s daddy.)
+My husband and I have had more exhausted, frustrated conversations than we care to count and taken half hour turns despite the fact that he needs to get up at 7 and we (the baby and I) don’t. ( I am VERY blessed by my baby’s daddy.)

 We spend alot more time just sitting on the couch this month, baby and I. I’ve never been a watcher-of-day-time TV but lately, I just turn it on to have something to look at while I sit, because I am too tired to do anything else.

 The other day, squish wandered off to play with his little singing table and I pulled out my phone to surf Facebook – something else I almost never do.
 Partly because I don’t have time, and partly because the feed is filled with terrible and depressing things.
 (I know there’s cute pictures of babies and cats, but I tend to focus on the negative, so I choose to just not look at all.)

 As usual, a terrible awful no good and heartbreaking article caught my eye.

 I honestly can’t even tell you why I read it – normally when I discover that something is THAT gut-wrenching, I just close the page.
 It’s a life rule I have.

 This was an article about a woman gynecologist working in a concentration camp in the war.
 She knew that pregnant women and babies would suffer terrible things, so she did the only thing she could to protect them – ended the pregnancies and killed the babies – in an attempt to maybe save their mothers.
 (That’s really all the detail you need for this to make sense.
 I can’t even link to the article because it is just too awful.)

 That night, at 3 am, while I held my baby and wished for sleep I realized…

 I thought about all the countless women have gone before me – who would give anything – ANYTHING – to spend sleepless nights holding their babies.